Abdullah-Gomaa/Image-Filters-And-Manipulations-Techniques/README.md

 # Image-Filters-And-Manipulations-Techniques
-This Repo contains is for practicing and testing image processing techniques using cv filters and manipulation techniques.
+This Repo is for practicing and testing image processing using cv filters and manipulation techniques.